ergo-services/ergo/README.md

 **IoT platforms.** One actor per device.
 Thousands of devices per node.
 Supervisors restart failed device actors automatically.

 **Multi-agent AI systems.** Each agent is an isolated actor with a mailbox.
-Crash isolation, supervision, distributed addressability, and a built-in [MCP server](https://docs.ergo.services/extra-library/applications/mcp) that exposes your running cluster to any AI assistant (Claude Code, Cursor, and other MCP-compatible clients).
+Crash isolation, supervision, distributed addressability, and an [MCP endpoint](https://docs.ergo.services/advanced/mcp) served by [Observer](https://docs.ergo.services/extra-library/applications/observer) that opens the running cluster to any AI assistant (Claude Code, Cursor, and other MCP-compatible clients).
 See [AI Agents](https://docs.ergo.services/ai-agents) for patterns and diagnostics.

 **Financial and event-driven systems.** Four priority queues per mailbox, guaranteed delivery, no dropped messages.